Shimakaze-Kan/Pancake-Stack-Net/readme.md

 - For .NET Framework 4.7.2

 ## How to Use
-To learn how to use the IDE and compiler, check out the repository wiki (work in progress).
+To learn how to use the IDE and compiler, check out the [repository wiki](https://github.com/Shimakaze-Kan/Pancake-Stack-Net/wiki).

 ## License
 This project is licensed under the [MS-PL License](https://opensource.org/licenses/MS-PL)